nesktf/website/data/blog/1766431501-backporting-std::expected/index.md

 the arguments.
 If the forwarding constructor throws, we use the temporary value to return to a valid state.

-We can use two plus another extra case for errors (you can guess how it's implemented) to define our `operator=` and `emplace` members
+We can use these functions two plus another extra case for errors (you can guess how it's implemented) to define our `operator=` and `emplace` members

 ```cpp
 template<typename T, typename E>